How to Take Screenshots on Windows

 After hitting that key combination, your screen will dim to let you know that the screenshot has been saved.

-MUST READ Instagram Marketing Strategies for Your Business
+MUST READ Virtual Phone Number for Business

 If you have a laptop you might need to hit another key, such as the Windows Key + the Fn Key + the Print Screen Key.